-Pre 6 April 1988 GMP (the ‘Pre 88 GMP) and any increases applied to the Pre 88 GMP under previous Pensions Increase (Review) Orders.
+the ‘Pre 88 GMP and any increases applied to the Pre 88 GMP under previous Pensions Increase (Review) Orders.

-Post 88 GMP, though only to the value of the difference between 3% and Pension Increase (Review) Order where the Order is in excess of 3% and any increases applied to the Post 88 GMP under previous Pensions Increase (Review) Orders.
+Post 88 GMP, though only to the value of the difference between 3% and Pension Increase (Review) Order where the Order is more than 3% and any increases applied to the Post 88 GMP under previous Pensions Increase (Review) Orders.

 Additional pension purchased by a member by way of an Additional Regular Contribution (ARC) contract where the member made the ARC election before 1 April 2012 under regulation 23 of the LGPS (Administration) Regulations 2008 or regulation 20 of the LGPS (Administration) (Scotland) Regulations 2008 is increased by the increase in the Retail Prices Index and not under Pensions Increase (Review) Orders (which currently reflect the increase in the Consumer Prices Index).
-Such pension will need to be held as a separate pension element on the pension payroll as it will be subject to a different increase to the rest of the member’s pension.
+The additional pension will need to be held as a separate pension element on the pension payroll as it is subject to a different increase to the rest of the member’s pension.

 Some elements of a member’s pension on the pension payroll can have a different Pensions Increase date than that which applies to other elements of the member’s pension.
-The obvious example is where the member is in receipt of pensions from two (or more) separate periods of membership which ceased on different days.
+For example, where the member is in receipt of pensions from two (or more) separate periods of membership which ceased on different days.

-A less obvious example, is where a member has both pre and post 14 membership (pre and post 15 membership in Scotland) and ceases membership on, say, 31 August 2017.
-The Pension Increase date for the post 14 (post 15 in Scotland) CARE pension is 1 September 2017 but, because the previous year’s pay was higher and has been used to calculate the pre 14 (pre 15) final salary benefits, the Pension Increase date for the pre 14 (pre 15) final salary pension is 1 September 2016.
+Also where a member has both pre and post 2014 membership (pre and post 2015 membership in Scotland) and ceases membership on, say, 31 August 2017.
+The Pension Increase date for the post 2014 (post 2015 in Scotland) CARE pension is 1 September 2017 but, because the previous year’s pay was higher and has been used to calculate the pre 2014 (pre 2015) final salary benefits, the Pension Increase date for the pre 2014 (pre 2015) final salary pension is 1 September 2016.

 The Pension Increase date for additional pension purchased by:

-way of an Additional Pension Contribution (APC) or Shared Cost APC contract under regulations 16 or 31 of the LGPS Regulations 2013 or regulations 16 or 30 of the LGPS (Scotland) Regulations 2018 (formerly regulations 16 or 30 of the LGPS (Scotland) Regulations 2014), will be the day after leaving active membership.
+an Additional Pension Contribution (APC) or Shared Cost APC contract under regulations 16 or 31 of the LGPS Regulations 2013 or regulations 16 or 30 of the LGPS (Scotland) Regulations 2018, will be the day after leaving active membership.

-a member by way of an Additional Regular Contribution (ARC) contract where the member made the ARC election on or after 1 April 2012 and before 1 April 2014 under regulation 23 of the LGPS (Administration) Regulations 2008 or on or after 1 April 2012 and before 1 April 2015 under regulation 20 of the LGPS (Administration) (Scotland) Regulations 2008, will be the day after leaving active membership.
+an Additional Regular Contribution (ARC) contract where the member made the ARC election on or after 1 April 2012 and before 1 April 2014 under regulation 23 of the LGPS (Administration) Regulations 2008 or on or after 1 April 2012 and before 1 April 2015 under regulation 20 of the LGPS (Administration) (Scotland) Regulations 2008, will be the day after leaving active membership.

-a member by way of an Additional Regular Contribution (ARC) contract where the member made the ARC election before 1 April 2012 under regulation 23 of the LGPS (Administration) Regulations 2008 or regulation 20 of the LGPS (Administration) (Scotland) Regulations 2008 [but see also paragraph 8 above], will be the day after leaving active membership.
+an Additional Regular Contribution (ARC) contract where the member made the ARC election before 1 April 2012 under regulation 23 of the LGPS (Administration) Regulations 2008 or regulation 20 of the LGPS (Administration) (Scotland) Regulations 2008 [but see also paragraph 8 above], will be the day after leaving active membership.

-Where the LGPS benefits have been deferred and are subsequently brought into payment cumulative increases under both the Guaranteed Minimum Pensions Increase Order and the Pensions Increase (Review) Order may be applied to the LGPS pension, again depending on circumstances.
+Where the LGPS benefits are deferred and are brought into payment cumulative increases under both the Guaranteed Minimum Pensions Increase Order and the Pensions Increase (Review) Order may be applied to the LGPS pension, depending on circumstances.

-Back to index

 Who is entitled to a GMP?

 As a result of being contracted-out of the State Earnings Related Pension Scheme (SERPs) the LGPS must provide a GMP as shown below.
-In order to assist administering authorities, the over-riding regulatory references have been inserted for clarity in red.
+To assist administering authorities, the over-riding regulatory references have been inserted for clarity in red.

-GMP for Scheme members
+GMP for Members